frees-io/frees-rpc-workshop/README.md

 }
 ```

-As you can see, we are hardcoding the segment list, nonetheless, this list could be fetched from a database, but we are good for now with this dummy implementation.
+As you can see, we are hardcoding the segment list.
+Nonetheless, this list could be fetched from a database, but, we are good for now with this dummy implementation.

 As takeaways, with this protocol definition, we have two things: